-The default value of the Connection.LAZY_PARSING_ENABLED_KEY field is always False, with the lazy parsing feature disabled.
+Starting with release 8.1.4, the default value of the Connection.LAZY_PARSING_ENABLED_KEY field is always True, with the lazy parsing feature enabled.

 Once lazy parsing mode is enabled for a protocol, the change is applied immediately.
 Every new message that is received takes the lazy parsing setting into account: parsing entire messages if the feature is disabled, or leaving some attributes unparsed until their values are requested if the feature is enabled.